-An Associate in Physical Therapy prepares students for careers as physical therapist assistants (PTAs).
-Two-year degree programs in the field often include both classroom lectures and clinical experiences to help students gain the skills necessary to work with patients in a professional healthcare setting.
+An Associate in Physical Therapy program prepares students for careers as physical therapist assistants (PTAs).
+These 2-year programs often include both classroom lectures and clinical experiences to help students gain the skills necessary to work with patients in a professional healthcare setting.
 Students entering physical therapist assistant associate's degree programs are expected to have completed advanced high school or introductory college-level courses in biology, chemistry and English.

 Associate's Degree in Physical Therapy